jundalisay/spblist/content/en/research/descartes/errors.md

 image: "/covers/fallacies.png"
 ---

+We test Descartes' assertions just as we tested Einsein's and Keynes' to expose his factual errors.

 n | Source | Error | Reality
 --- | --- | --- | ---
 1 | Principia Part 3, 154 | Saturn does not rotate so much | Saturn rotates quickly